cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 ## 3) Outliers and Edge Cases

-- Minority perspectives: A few responses emphasize more optimistic automation — explicitly asking for AI that can reply directly to customers for common problems (PID114).
+- Minority perspectives: A few responses emphasize more optimistic automation — explicitly asking for AI that can reply directly to customers for common problems (Participant 114).
 This view is a minority relative to those insisting on human final approval.

-- Unique insights: The combination of coding assistance and customer support augmentation (PID195) highlights crossover opportunities where AI that helps engineers could be repurposed to assist support agents with technical diagnostics and response drafting.
+- Unique insights: The combination of coding assistance and customer support augmentation (Participant 195) highlights crossover opportunities where AI that helps engineers could be repurposed to assist support agents with technical diagnostics and response drafting.

 - Ambivalent responses: Some participants express tension in the same quote — they dislike AI as a customer-facing screen but also acknowledge under-resourced support teams (P89).
 This ambivalence suggests pragmatic openness to automation under strong guardrails.